KING FOOTBALL - ENTHUSIASTIC MEETING AT GRIFFITH

 Fortunately for Griffith the strong wind that had prevailed throughout the afternoon dropped early in the deciding term.
 Yanco changed their half back line, Stall, the biggest player on the field playing half back.

-Play ensued in Griffith's territory tor several minutes, until Taylor relieved the situation with a long kick down the centre.
+Play ensued in Griffith's territory for several minutes, until Taylor relieved the situation with a long kick down the centre.
 H. Curry opened the score with a goal.
 Haines was kept under strict surveillance after his dazzling exhibition the previous quarter.
 A long kick by E. Jones placed the visitors in a scoring position but they could only manage a minor.
 Free kicks were numerous at this stage of the game and had the scores been closer the result would have been different.
 Yanco in quick time scored a point and a goal.
 From this time out the game became hard and willing, with weight being used freely.
 The ball travelled up and down for some time and attacks were repelled by Currey and Thompson.
 The ball went out and with the kick-in Stall scored a single, making scores equal.
 With fifteen minutes to play the result was still in doubt although Griffith finishing powers stood them in good stead.
-Yanco benefited by frees in the centre just when the situation was dangerous but they created no openings.
+Yanco benefited by frees in the centre just when the situation was dangerous, but they created no openings.
 Polkinghorne in the centre, was consistent in frustrating advances.
 A shot by Manning gave Griffith the lead of one point.
 Yanco pressed and passed the centre line.
 What may have been a serious position was relieved by W. Owen.

 Local supporters gave vent to their enthusiasm vocally, a great crowd congregating near the goal urging the team to further efforts.

 Kohn and Wade stemmed one advance, the latter forwarding to Manning who marked in front.
 Prolonged applause greeted the recipient of the ball.
 Five minutes to go and the prospect of another goal was too much for Griffithites, and when the two flags waved tremendous cheers followed.
 Yanco received a free and played along the wing.
 Davy got the ball and sent it to the forwards.
-The return was cleverly marked by J. Owen but his kick sent the ball out.
+The return was cleverly marked by J. Owen, but his kick sent the ball out.
 He secured the leather again and cleverly dodged his opponent to make an opening.
 His shot hit the post.
 C. Stevenson was responsible for the leather being returned to the forwards.
 Anderson marked and kicked Griffith twelfth and last goal.
-Only three minutes were left in which Yanco could annex the cup but Griffith were in their element and were attacking when the bell rang.
+Only three minutes were left in which Yanco could annex the cup, but Griffith were in their element and were attacking when the bell rang.

 Final Scores:-